Making these five-minute poached eggs is easy; you don't need a special poacher.

 Any longer than that, and the yolk will not be runny anymore.
 Needless to say, that would be hugely disappointing!

-I own two poachers.
+Not necessarily.
+As mentioned above, I own two poachers.
 One that you lower into a saucepan filled with hot water and a silicone one that you use in the microwave.
-The microwave one is actually quite tricky.
-It often produces firm yolks, which is not what we're after here!
-So, in a sense, the old-fashioned method outlined here is more reliable.

 Serving Suggestions

-I usually serve poached eggs on a toasted keto English muffin (as shown in the photos on this page) or toasted and buttered almond flour bread.
+I usually serve poached eggs on a toasted keto English muffin (as shown in the photo below) or toasted and buttered almond flour bread.

 They are also excellent with hollandaise sauce in this keto eggs benedict recipe.
 Sometimes, I use them to top sauteed kale or sauteed spinach, turning the vegetable into a complete meal.